wordofwarning/wordofwarning.org/current/2014-worksahead/simic/index.md

 Dates: Thursday 2 + Friday 3 May 2013, 7.30pm
 [Venue: Contact](http://contactmcr.com/visit/getting-here/), Oxford Road, Manchester, M15 6JA
 [Tickets: £6/3](http://contactmcr.com/whats-on/13071-works-ahead-2014/booking) | Special offer: buy ten tickets, get one free
-*Please note: there is no two night pass — the same programme is presented each evening*
 Box Office Tel: 0161 274 0600
+*Please note: there is no two night pass — the same programme is presented each evening.*

 ####Access Information
 Part of a triple-bill of new performance, with each show taking place in a diferent space; this performance's duration is TBA; there is a limited capacity.
 Age advisory: TBA